dinhomathias/Amc/Webhooks.md

 ## Polling vs. Webhook
 The general difference between polling and a webhook is:

-- Polling (via `getUpdates`) periodically connects to Telegram servers to check for new updates
+- Polling (via `getUpdates`) periodically connects to Telegram's servers to check for new updates
 - A Webhook is a URL you transmit to Telegram once.
 Whenever a new update for your bot arrives, Telegram sends that update to the specified URL.

 ## Requirements
-There's a number of things you need to retrieve updates via webhook.
+There's a number of things you need to retrieve updates via a webhook.

 ### A public IP address or domain
 Usually this means you have to run your bot on a server, either a dedicated server or a VPS.
 Read [Where to host Telegram Bots](https://github.com/python-telegram-bot/python-telegram-bot/wiki/Where-to-host-Telegram-Bots) to find a list of options.